Database design: ER diagram (entity–relationship model)

+Logical data modeling

 Once the relationships and dependencies amongst the various pieces of information have been determined, it is possible to arrange the data into a logical structure which can then be mapped into the storage objects supported by the database management system.
 In the case of relational databases the storage objects are tables which store data in rows and columns.
 In an Object database the storage objects correspond directly to the objects used by the Object-oriented programming language used to write the applications that will manage and access the data.
 The relationships may be defined as attributes of the object classes involved or as methods that operate on the object classes.

 The way this mapping is generally performed is such that each set of related data which depends upon a single object, whether real or abstract, is placed in a table.
 Relationships between these dependent objects are then stored as links between the various objects.

 Each table may represent an implementation of either a logical object or a relationship joining one or more instances of one or more logical objects.
 Relationships between tables may then be stored as links connecting child tables with parents.
 Since complex logical relationships are themselves tables they will probably have links to more than one parent.